bradfrost/atomic-design/chapter-1.md

 Style guides help iron out these inconsistencies by encouraging reuse of interface elements.
 Designers and developers can refer back to existing patterns to ensure the work they’re producing is consistent with what’s already been established.

-Even third parties responsible for matching their UIs with the look and feel of the company's internal UIs can make great use of a style guide.
-Externally-hosted experiences like payment portals or localized sites can better match the look and feel of the primary experience by applying the styles defined in the guide.
+Even third parties responsible for matching their UIs with the look and feel of a company's internal UIs can make great use of a style guide.
+Externally hosted experiences like payment portals or localized sites can better match the look and feel of the primary experience by applying the styles defined in the guide.

 <div class="editor">
 {% capture m %}